FrancescoFakhoury/group-project-ecom/README.md

 ## Teamwork

 The most important aspect of this project is the ability to work in a team.
-No matter your contribution to the project, yuo should understand the _full_ codebase.
+No matter your contribution to the project, you should understand the **FULL** codebase.
 This will require that you

 - **review** each other's code
 - **ask** questions when you don't understand